10kh-at-rb/poodr/README.md

 So that is the goal, to write code that is __TRUE__.

 ### What does Single Responsibility mean and how does it make our code __TRUE__?
-The SRP is not about having a class that does some very teenie tiny thing.
-It is really more about having a class in which every method defined within it is related to its purpose.
+The SRP is not about having a class that does some very teeny tiny thing.
+It is really about having a class in which every method defined within it is related to its purpose.
 Object Oriented Programming is about sending messages to objects.
 So an object that follows the SRP is one in which each message it responds to makes sense for that object.
-To find out if a class is following the SRP we have then to ask it questions as if it were a person.

-Before we ask our `Snake` class questions we have to see if it follows the SRP we first have to ask what about the SRP that makes our code easy to change, that makes it __TRUE__?
+Before we ask our `Snake` class questions we have to see if it follows the SRP we first have to ask what about the SRP that makes our code easy to change?

 If your class does more than one thing you can never really reuse it in a different context.
-What happens is that the two things that your class does are usually entangled with each other.
-So that you have two bad choices.
+When/if(most likely when) the day comes that you want to reuse the class you will have to either:

-1. Copy the code and paste the code you want to use.
+1. Copy and paste the code you want to use.
 This is bad because you then have to maintain that code in two or more places.
 If anything changes you have to go everywhere that code is written to change it.

 2. Reuse the class anyway.
 If you wrote the class in such a way that you can just use the things you want out of it, you can just reuse it.
-But this is bad because your class has more than one reason to change.
-If one of the other things it does requires a change it is may change the thing you are using.

-The ultimate aim is code that is easy to change and easy to maintain.
+This is even worse because your class has many reasons to change and any change can break things without any clear reason why.
+Your code stops being transparent.

+These are the reasons to work toward the SRP.

 > Applications that are easy to change consist of classes that are easy to reuse.
-Reusable classes are pluggable units of well-defined behavior that have few entanglements.
+Reusable classes are pluggable units of well-defined behavior that have few entanglements

 ### How do we find out if a class is following the SRP?

-The first thing we do when we want to do is ask the ourselves what we want our class to do.
+To do answer that question we need to know what the point of our class.

 #### What is the purpose of the `Snake` class?

 This is what I want the snake to do

 * Be able to say how big it is.
-* Be able to say and update the snakes score.
+* Be able to say and update its score.
-* Be able to say it's direction.
+* Be able to say its direction.
 * Be able to grow itself.
-* Respond to inputs that change it's direction.
+* Respond to inputs that change its direction.
 * Be able to move itself.

 Is this too many things?
 Can I describe the responsibility of the `Snake` class in one sentence without using _and_?
 Without using _or_?
 It seems to me that I want to snake to do two types of things, keep track of it's current state and change it's current state.

+I thought about this for a little bit and this is what I came up with:

-I can say that _The `Snake` class is responsible for the current state of the snake in the game_.
-I think this sentence captures all of it's responsibilities.
+> The `Snake` class is responsible for the current state of the snake in the game.

+I think this captures all the responsibilities of the class into one coherent responsibility.
+We would be able to reuse it as moving and growing object type of thing in another context.

 #### Is everything in the `Snake` class related to it's purpose?